Deba1995/DebaOps/bind-dns-setup.md

 **Date:** July 22, 2025
 **Last Updated:** July 22, 2025

-A comprehensive guide for setting up primary and secondary BIND DNS servers on Ubuntu/Debian systems.
+A comprehensive guide for setting up Authoritative-only DNS servers primary and secondary using BIND9 servers on Ubuntu/Debian systems.

 ## Overview